 - Fantastic Racism: Loathes the Romulans for certain.[to Cdr.
 Donatra when she attempts to seduce him] "You are not a woman.
 You are a Romulan."

-- Generic Doomsday Villain: His reasoning seems to consist of "Well, I'm the villain of this movie, so I guess I better mentally rape Troi and destroy Earth."
-The extreme actions that actually relate to his supposedly well-intentioned goals occur entirely in the opening minutes of the movie: as he was raised by the Remans, he understandably doesn't like their status as the Warrior-Slave Race of the Romulan Empire.
+- Generic Doomsday Villain: The extreme actions that actually relate to his supposedly well-intentioned goals occur entirely in the opening minutes of the movie: as he was raised by the Remans, he understandably doesn't like their status as the Warrior-Slave Race of the Romulan Empire.
 But when he assassinates the entire Romulan Senate and installs himself as the new dictator... he's already solved all the Remans' problems.
-At that point his only real explanation for wanting to destroy Earth is to prove the Remans' superiority over the Romulans and show the galaxy that their Romulan empire is not to be messed with which is somewhat unclear.
+At that point his only real explanation for wanting to destroy Earth is to eclipse Picard in the history books and make sure nobody ever subjugates the Remans again.
 For a poorly explained reason (to prove to everyone that the Remans are to be taken seriously), he has a super battleship way more advanced than every ship it comes up against.
 He also got a planet-destroying superweapon from... somewhere.

 - Impaled with Extreme Prejudice: How Picard kills him.